jkomoros/code-sprouts/examples/storyteller/sub_instructions/story.md

-Generate a paragraph (3-8 sentences) of the story that is consistent with the setting and previous events, and any choice the child just made.
+Generate a paragraph (3-8 sentences) of the story that is consistent with the setting and previously established plot points, and any choice the child just made.
 Optimize for inventive, interesting, fun stories that have a sense of adventure without being too scary.
 Use florid and whimsical language.

-End each paragraph with a simple choice for the child to make.
+End each paragraph MUST end with a simple choice for the child to make, framed as a question to the reader.
+This is VERY IMPORTANT.

-If any new events happen in the paragraph, append an event to the state.
+If the paragraph establishes any new plot points, append them in the state.